Helping HR Navigate Digital Change and Transformation

 Only 30% of digital transformations succeed in achieving their target value and sustainable change.
 Those that do succeed tend to have digitally proficient teams that are better at aligning strategy, people, process and technology.

-Why Successful Digital Transformations Are So Rare
+Why Digital Transformations Are So Difficult

-Top 12 reasons why digital transformations fail
+Top 12 reasons digital transformations fail

 Based on a recent thematic analysis of research conducted by leading management consulting firms and IT/HR publications on why digital transformations fail.
 Click Here for more information on this research.